-A thick covering of mulch is great at preventing weed seed
+A thick covering of mulch does an admirable (if not perfect) job of preventing weed seed

 annually, you could just spread a nice deep layer of bark or wood chips and

-Because vegetable garden beds get worked every year during planting, when incorporating compost, and at harvest, you need a mulch that will break down on the surface fairly quickly, and is either easy to remove, or that won’t harm the soil if dug down in.
+Because vegetable garden beds get worked every year when incorporating compost, and both at planting time and at harvest.
+So you need a mulch that will break down on the surface fairly quickly, and is either easy to remove, or that won’t harm the soil if dug down in.

 Wood or bark chips are not recommended for several reasons.
 They are coarse and make deep soil cultivation difficult.
 But the real problem with them in the vegetable garden is that you never want to incorporate any dry, high-carbon material down deep into the soil.
 When high-carbon materials get decomposed by fungus, the organisms take the nitrogen they need for the breakdown process from the soil (and your plants).
 So we have to cross woody mulches off the organic weed control list.

 What can you use to mulch around vegetables?
 My favorites are dried fall leaves, weed-free straw, uprooted weeds, grass clippings, thick newspaper layers, or even cardboard.
 None of these is perfect.
 The perfect mulch would be compost, but no matter how much I make I never have enough to lay down a thick enough layer to be an effective mulch, so I don't list it.
-But if cost is not a big concern, go out and buy as much compost as you need to cover your vegetable bed a couple of inches deep in compost, and forget the rest of this list!
-Your vegetables and soil critters will be in heaven, it will suppress germination all summer, and you can just fork it in next spring.
+But if cost is not a big concern, go out and buy as much compost as you need to cover your vegetable bed a couple of inches deep in compost, and the rest of this list will be easier!
+Your vegetables and soil critters will be in heaven, it will reduce all summer, and you can just fork it in next spring.